brenns10/funlisp/doc/advanced-types.rst

    lisp_print(stdout, object);

+Which, under the hood, simply gets the type object and uses the print function.
 But there's no magic or switch statements involved here--we're simply using the type object.

+All of the type object operations have their own helper functions like print.
+The advantage to doing this, besides less verbose code, is that shared operations can be done together.
+For example, the ``lisp_new()`` function does some garbage collection related operations that none of the type object ``new()`` methods need to know about.

-This means that it's not too difficult to add a type to the language!
+As a result of these type objects, it's not too difficult to add a type to the language!
 All you need to do is declare a struct for your type, implement the basic functions, and create a type object for it.
-The type object must implement the following
+The type object must implement the following operations:
-operations:

 - print: writes a representation of the object to a file, without newline
 - new: allocates and initializes a new instance of the object
 - free: cleans up and frees an instance
-- expand: creates an iterator of ALL references to objects this object owns
+- expand: creates an iterator of ALL references to objects this object owns (see the garbage collection documentation)
 - eval: evaluate this in a scope
 - call: call this item in a scope with arguments